-To most, the flush of a toilet is routine: the way we banish waste and ensure cleanliness.
+The flush of a toilet is routine.
 It is safe, efficient, necessary, nonpolitical, and utterly unremarkable.
 Yet Jamie Benidickson’s examination of the social and legal history of sewage in Canada, the United States, and the United Kingdom demonstrates that the uncontroversial reputation of flushing is deceptive.
-The Culture of Flushing is particularly relevant in a time when community water quality can no longer be taken for granted, as it investigates and clarifies the murky evolution of waste treatment.
+The Culture of Flushing investigates and clarifies the murky evolution of waste treatment.
+It is particularly relevant in a time when community water quality can no longer be taken for granted.

 The Culture of Flushing is essential reading for specialists in environmental history, environmental law, public health, engineering, and public policy.
-Those concerned with protecting water quality and the environment will also find it unique, comprehensive, and accessible.
+Those concerned with protecting water quality and the environment will also find this book unique, comprehensive, and accessible.

 The Culture of Flushing does a fine job of comparing issues across national borders, and is one of only a very few studies that integrates English, American, and Canadian experiences.
 This is a very good synthesis of an important topic that should be of interest to scholars in many fields and to people in many walks of life.